nilsmango/project7III/content/water/_index.md

 +++
-title = "Tracker"
+title = "Water"
-description = "Downwind tracking for you and your crew" date = 2024-04-11 updated = 2024-07-08
+description = "Water sports tracking for iPhone and Apple Watch" date = 2024-04-11 updated = 2024-07-15
 [extra]
 share = true
 featured_image = "7III Tracker Downwind Foiling Tracker.jpg"
-featured_image_alt = "The iPhone App 7III Tracker showing a map with the path of downwind foiling run"
+featured_image_alt = "The iPhone App 7III Water showing a map with the path of downwind foiling run"
 +++
 The downwind foiling and water sport tracker app for you and your crew.